 Whether you’ve just bought a new home or are looking to renovate your current house, don’t forget to consider different types of replacement windows.
-Although it seems like a less important aspect, windows are more than just they’re appearance.
+Although it seems like a less important aspect, windows are more than just their appearance.
 They also affect the value and comfort of your home.

 Before selecting replacement windows, check out this quick guide with tips about the pros and cons of certain window types: